msplke/rave/README.md

 🚧 **In Development** 🚧

 Rave is currently _early_ in its development cycle.
-The app is not yet functional but is being actively developed.
-You can watch the project and/or leave a star to receive updates.